-Many of our Entrepreneurs-in-Residence (EiR) volunteer their time on campus to share their expertise and provide students with direct feedback on entrepreneurial topics in all stages of the entrepreneurship journey.
-Currently over 100 entrepreneurs across both campuses who cover a wide range of domains and industries.
-Have a one-on-one conversation with an EiR, get their advices on your startup, and learn about what it is like living an entrepreneurial life.
+Our Entrepreneurs-in-Residence (EIR) volunteer their time on campus and online to share their expertise and provide students with direct feedback on entrepreneurial topics in all stages of the entrepreneurship journey.
+We currently have over 160 entrepreneurs who cover a wide range of domains and industries.
+Have a one-on-one conversation with them to get advice on your startup and learn about what it is like living an entrepreneurial life.

 Quote: “Point of view of people who have been through the process of starting up ventures, being in the position of running and growing a small company.
 Sincere feedback on improvement areas.
 Genuine interest in our project and networking opportunities.”

 The Rudolf & Valeria Maag INSEAD Centre for Entrepreneurship organises the bi-yearly venture competition to help students accelerate their idea during the course of their study.
 We also offer a variety of other programmes, activities and resources for those who are interested in pursuing entrepreneurship.
 Do keep in touch and stay connected with us on our LinkedIn group!

 INSEADAlum Ventures Pte Ltd (“IAV”) is a investment company focused on providing seed funding, value-added resources and mentorship to selected INSEAD alumni who are becoming entrepreneurs after graduation.
 IAV is founded by two INSEAD Alumni with successful track records as entrepreneurs and investors; Deepak Shahdadpuri (MBA‘98D) and William Klippgen (MBA‘03D).
 IAV will invest from SGD $50k to $200k in each start-up and will help develop the start-ups to a point where they easily can raise further seed or Series A funding.